INTRODUCING A.BCH SEASONS

 Ever since entering the fashion world I've found its creation cycle perplexing and stressful.
 Autumn/ Winter and Spring/ Summer.
 Throw in a Pre-Fall or a Resort collection for good measure.
 The concept of constant re-invention and new-ness is kind of what fashion is all about and why it's such a lucrative industry.
 The speed of this cycle has been exacerbated by fast fashion and has led to increased clothing waste, issues around second hand industries in developing countries, almost uncanny discount culture and a whole lot more.
 Frankly, it's out of control.
 Yet the collective "we" continue to create, sticking to these norms because that's just "how it's done".

 With the launch of A.BCH, we didn't want to carry on these traditions without question.
 In fact, we decided to turn all of it on its head, beginning with six products.
 Simple wardrobe essentials like crisp white tees, a heavy denim tote and the perfect linen button up.
-That was over three years ago and we now have a full range of items that still subscribe to our original mantra.
+That was over four years ago and we now have a full range of items that still subscribe to our original mantra.
 Wardrobe essentials that never go out of style.
 Pieces that can slot into your current wardrobe or entirely re-invent it.
 Clothes that are comfortable to wear, live in, and feel amazing on your skin.
 Garments that are made like they should be, of high quality material combinations that make them exemplary candidates for a circular economy.

 This is A.BCH Seasons, with a purpose.
 Explore our first season – Life here.